'Rick And Morty' Fan Sells McDonald's Szechuan Sauce For $15,000 On eBay

 Workman himself is a huge fan of the Szechuan sauce, admitting to being hooked on it back in 1998.
 “Man, I won’t lie.
 I was tempted to open this bad boy and jet down to McDonald’s for some nuggets,” he told Mashable.

 Instead of keeping a whole bottle of Szechuan sauce to himself, he was convinced by his friends to keep it sealed and sell it.
-Speaking to Inquisitr, Workman revealed that he plans to use a portion of the sale to settle his bills.
-The remaining portion of it will head to his chosen charities.
+Speaking to the Inquisitr, Workman revealed that he plans to use a portion of the sale to settle his bills.
+The remaining portion will go to his chosen charities.

 Extra Life is an annual charity event that hosts a 24-hour non-stop gaming activity.
-100 percent of its proceeds are given to Children’s Miracle Network Hospitals.
+One-hundred percent of its proceeds are given to Children’s Miracle Network Hospitals.
 AbleGamers Foundation, on the other hand, is also video game-centered charity, which aims to make gaming more accessible to people with disabilities through the use of customized hardware and assistive technology.

 Another giveaway winner is now selling a half-empty bottle of Szechuan sauce on eBay in the hopes of catching up on the hype.
-Similar with Workman, the seller is also planning to send the proceeds of the auction to charity, particularly Block by Block, which is a partner of UN Habitat and UN Programme for Sustainable Cities.
+Similar with Workman, the seller is also planning to send the proceeds from the auction to charity, particularly Block by Block, which is a partner of UN Habitat and UN Programme for Sustainable Cities.

 Rick and Morty Season 3 airs every Sunday on Adult Swim.
 Episode 3, titled “Vindicators 3: The Return of Worldender” will premiere on August 13.